Get all the latest data for Oman

 Which neighborhoods will see the highest price growth in Oman in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Oman are Al Mouj, Muscat Hills, Bosher, and Al Khuwair in the Muscat governorate, along with select areas in Dhofar (Salalah) that benefit from tourism-linked demand.
+As of 2026, the Oman neighborhoods expected to see the highest price growth are Al Mouj, Muscat Hills, Yiti, Muscat Bay, Qurum, Azaiba and selected parts of Seeb and Al Hail.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Oman.